It’s all about the Benjaminsefits…the benefits of an MBA.

 If you believe the numbers (and you should), yes it will.

 Whether the increase is large or small, an MBA should give your salary a boost.
-According to a Transparent Career study,4 MBA salaries increase from around 8% to just over 65%, depending on your industry.”.
+According to the 2025 Coursera Salary Guide,4 MBA salaries get a boost of anywhere from 7% to 32%, depending on your industry.
+Not only that MBA graduates earn up to $50k more annually than those with a bachelor’s degree alone.

-Iowa MBA graduates report an average salary increase of 31% post-graduation (around $17k), while over 57% move to a new company.
+Iowa MBA graduates report an average salary increase of 34% post-graduation (around $17k), while over 57% get promoted.

 $ 50k more